randomletters/motion_dimmer/README.md

 ## Services

-Motion dimmer provides 3 services:
+Motion Dimmer provides 3 services:

 - `temporarily_disable`: Disables the Motion Dimmer for a short time.
-Uses the default time if `hours` `minutes` or `seconds` are not specified.
+Uses the default time if **hours** **minutes** or **seconds** are not specified.
 This is much easier than home assistant date math templates.
-- `enable`: Reenables a Motion Dimmer by resetting the temporariyly deisabled field.
+- `enable`: Reenables a Motion Dimmer by resetting the temporariyly disabled field.
 - `finish_timer`: Ends the Motion Dimmer timer early, causing the dimmer to turn off if the trigger is not active.

 ## Timer